Azure/GPT-RAG/docs/CUSTOMIZATIONS_SEARCH_TRIMMING.md

 # Filter Files with AI Search Using Security Trimming

 This customization allows the GPT-RAG solution to filter information during searches in AI Search based on a specific field defined in the index schema.
 The AI Search setup automatically creates an index with a `metadata_security_id` field.
+This field is # Filter Files with AI Search Using Security Trimming

+This customization allows the GPT-RAG solution to filter information during searches in AI Search based on a specific field defined in the index schema. **AI Search security trimming** ensures that only authorized users or groups can access specific search results by enforcing access control at query time.
+It checks the `metadata_security_id` field in the index against the user or group identifiers provided during the search.

-This field is mapped in the skillset for use during indexing, enabling secure, targeted searches.
+The AI Search setup automatically creates an index with a `metadata_security_id` field.
+This field is mapped in the skillset for use during indexing, enabling secure and targeted searches while protecting sensitive information.

 ## General Instructions